-You know the mine cart riding level from that one 3D platformer?
+Remember the mine cart riding level from Donkey Kong 64?
 Imagine that as a whole game.
 Now imagine it going incredibly fast.
-That's basically Mad Panic Coaster in a nutshell.
+That’s basically Mad Panic Coaster in a nutshell.

 The game was published by Hakuhodo in 1997, an advertising agency in Japan whose only other game is the RPG Himikoden: Renge.
 The developer of this game is unknown, as the only company shown before the intro screen is Hakuhodo.
 However, given that Himikogen: Renge was developed by Chime Corporation, it is unlikely that Hakuhodo actually developed Mad Panic Coaster.